About Puer Velour:

-Located at the southwestern most corner of China, Yunnan province is considered the place of origin for the tea plant.
-Home to the famous Puer teas, it is also renowned for its tremendous biodiversity, ethnic diversity and breathtaking mountainous landscape.
+This delicious loose leaf puer is from Cangyuan, Yunnan.
+Located at the southwestern corner of China, Yunnan Province is said to be one of the regions where tea originated.
+Home to the famous category of Puer tea, it is also renowned for its tremendous biodiversity and breathtaking mountainous landscape.

 Ingredients: Puer Tea Leaves.

 Deep, earthy flavor, dark red-gold color and a rich, velvety texture.
 Woody, earthy, vegetal aroma like an old growth forest.

 Every tea is different and can be brewed in different ways.
 The chart below is not a hard-and-fast guide for brewing this tea, but rather a place to get started.
 Steeping time may vary based on your personal taste or on how many infusions have already been done.
 Experiment with the brewing of your tea to discover its unique character.

 Brewing the tea brick is fairly simple.
 Break off a small piece (equal to the size of a teaspoon), and brew as you would with loose leaf tea.